shuvrajit-dey21/AI-Healthcare-Chatbot/README.md

 - To add new features, modify the `app.py` file
 - To change the UI, adjust the CSS in the `get_chat_bubble_css()` function
 - To modify the AI behavior, update the system message in the `get_chatbot_response()` function
+- To expand the medical knowledge base, add more entries to the `MEDICAL_KNOWLEDGE` dictionary
 - To enhance the fallback system, add more rules to the `generate_fallback_response()` function

+## Recent Improvements

+- Added a specialized medical language model (BiomedNLP-PubMedBERT) for more accurate medical responses
+- Implemented a multi-model fallback system for better reliability
+- Enhanced the built-in medical knowledge base for comprehensive offline responses
+- Added medical keyword extraction from uploaded documents
+- Improved response quality with more detailed, evidence-based medical information
+- Optimized API calls with faster timeouts and better error handling
+- Enhanced analytics capabilities for tracking system performance

 ## Deployment Options